TheC00lestK1dd/TheC00lestK1dd/README.md

 I do not have a dni list .
 I will block you if I please ! but with that being said , it should be at least some common sense about the types of people I don't want interacting with me .

 I'm not likely to add you quickly ,, I prefer to get to know who I add first ..
 If we cuddle and you wanna add me , then sure , I will probably accept !!

+you can cuddle me freely , it is heavily encouraged due to my cuddle comfort !!
+I prefer to be in the back , but I can be in the front too ,, I don't really mind either way , just a preference ..